 Tribal Tax Issues.
 We have advised tribes on the scope of tribal taxation authority over activities and property interests on Indian lands.
 We also assist tribes to formulate their own tax codes in order to generate revenues from sales, leases, hotel room rentals and other sources to bolster tribal economic development.

-Holland & Knight attorneys have a long history of being at the forefront of tribal and Alaska Native organizations labor and employment law, involving the knowledge and experience of team members from our Native American Law and Labor, Employment and Benefits groups.
+Holland & Knight attorneys have a long history of being at the forefront of tribal and Alaska Native organizations labor and employment law, involving the knowledge and experience of team members from our Native American Law Team, as well as our Labor, Employment and Benefits Group.
 From advocating tribal employer positions of national importance in federal appellate courts to assisting tribal clients with day-to-day employee relations in their tribal government and economic development ventures, we have lawyers with substantive understanding of every issue in this field.
 Our team members have:

 With decades of practicing in the unique facets of Indian and Alaska Native law and the ability to tap on the seasoned employment and employee benefits attorneys across our firm, we are able to provide tribes and Alaska Native organizations with the level of guidance they need in this area.